 Winter Weather Guidelines

-As we enter the winter season and the stormy conditions that come with it, Salt Lake City School District schools will be open on all regularly scheduled school days, unless circumstances create health or safety issues.
+As we approach winter and the stormy conditions that come with it, Salt Lake City School District schools will be open on all regularly scheduled school days unless circumstances create health or safety issues.
 We fully expect our schools to be open and functioning normally throughout the winter, but weather conditions can vary greatly in different areas of the city.

 During adverse conditions, we encourage parents to make attendance decisions for their children based on their specific ability to get to school safely.
 We trust parents to make the ultimate call when it comes to their child's safety.
 Not all streets are plowed at the same time, and snow totals may differ throughout the city.
 If you do not think it is safe to send or take your kids to school during a weather incident, you have the option to keep them home.

 Additionally, if your contact information has recently changed, please contact your school with current information.
 This will enable the school and/or the district to notify you in the event of a late start, closure, or early release.